 11. What Should I Do If My Nest Thermostat Isn't Compatible?

-A Nest Thermostat is compatible with most heating and cooling systems.
-Google, Nest's manufacturer, has an online compatibility checker that asks a series of questions about your location and current setup to determine which Nest model would be compatible with your system.
+Nest thermostats are compatible with most heating and cooling systems.
+Google, Nest's manufacturer, features a compatibility checking tool that shares questions concerning your location and current setup to see which Nest model would be compatible with your system.

-If you have a Nest and believe it’s not compatible with your system, consider reaching out to professionals for smart thermostat installation in Safford.
-Technicians with the proper experience can assess your system and, if your Nest is compatible, install it quick so you can jump right into the savings and convenience.
+If you have a Nest and believe it’s not compatible with your system, it’s best to reach out to a professional for smart thermostat installation in Safford.
+Technicians with the proper experience can assess your system and, if your Nest is compatible, get it installed and on the road to saving you money in no time.

 12. How Do I Manually Control My Nest Thermostat?

-Nest Thermostats come with many features designed to increase comfort and decrease costs.
-However, you can actually turn off the smart features if prefer to control your Nest like it's a normal thermostat.
+Nest Thermostats are packed with features designed to increase comfort and decrease costs.
+However, you have the ability to turn off the smart features if you prefer to control your Nest like it's a normal thermostat.

-Don't forget, by doing this you clear all your temperature schedules and your Nest will work like any other thermostat—it will display the temperature and allow you to make changes, but that’s about it.
+Bear in mind, by doing this you're eliminating your temperature schedules and your Nest will work like any other thermostat—it will display the temperature and let you change the temperature, but that’s about it.